Limerick county hurling team: History

 The 2018 season concluded with Limerick winning the 2018 All-Ireland SHC, the team's first since 1973, with a 3–16 to 2–18 point defeat of Galway in the final.
-The team built on this success, winning the NHL in 2019 and 2020, the Munster SHC in 2019, 2020, 2021 and 2022 and the All-Ireland SHC again in 2020, 2021 and 2022.
+The team built on this success, winning the NHL in 2019, 2020 and 2023, the Munster SHC in 2019, 2020, 2021 and 2022 and the All-Ireland SHC again in 2020, 2021 and 2022.
+Munster Senior Hurling Championship 2023, All Ireland Hurling Championship 2023 to be forever remembered the team to join the Cork hurling Champions of the 40s and the Kilkenny hurling Champions of the 2000s to complete 4 in a row.

 Supporters

 Musician Bruce Springsteen is a Limerick supporter.
 Dolores O'Riordan was another supporter.
-In the year of her death — when Limerick bridged a 45-year gap to win the 2018 All-Ireland SHC — "Dreams" by The Cranberries was immediately played at Croke Park to coincide with the festivities.
-The team later brought the trophy to her family home.
+In the year of her death — when Limerick bridged a 45-year gap to win the 2018 All-Ireland SHC — "Zombie" by The Cranberries was adopted by the team as an anthem, and another Cranberries song, "Dreams", was immediately played at Croke Park to coincide with the post-final festivities, The team later brought the trophy to her family home.
 Actor Bill Murray attended the 2022 All-Ireland Senior Hurling Championship semi-final victory over Galway at Croke Park, wearing a Limerick jersey.

 Colours and crest

 Kit evolution

 Limerick made a limited edition jersey available in 2021 to commemorate the county's 1921 All-Ireland Senior Hurling Championship Final win, which coincided with the first presentation of the Liam MacCarthy Cup.
 An image of that trophy adorned the jersey's sleeve.

 Limerick's jersey for the 2021 season went on sale on 24 March and had the titles of Limerick's 65 clubs across its front.

 Limerick released a new jersey in advance of the 2023 season.